 Here at Openbay, we regularly dispense driving advice, and because our office is based in beautiful Cambridge, MA, a good deal of it has been related to driving in the snow.
 Yet at this time of year, lots of young drivers are hitting the roads, bound for college or high school, and this may be the first time they’re encountering another mother of driving dangers: fall!

-Fall in New England brings beautiful, cool temperatures and stunning foliage, but when those leaves drop off the trees, and wind up on often-wet roadways, that’s a slippery combination.
-Here are a few fall driving tips to stay cool behind the wheel on slippery roads:
+Fall in New England brings beautiful, cool temperatures and stunning foliage.
+Unfortunately, when those leaves drop off the trees, and wind up on often-wet roadways, that’s a slippery combination.
+Check out these tips to stay cool behind the wheel on slippery roads.

 Turn on Your Headlights